 At a time when American institutions are crumbling, the solidity of fantasy literature is keeping me sane.
 Non-fans may suspect that fantasy worlds appeal to readers by allowing “anything to happen” — shape-shifting animals, faster-than-light travel, gods made manifest, and magic saving the day — but what I am clinging to lately is how the world of fantasy binds, not releases.
 There are consequences for bad behavior; there are heroes; there are tragedies, but everyone recognizes them as such.
 In a fantasy, a ruler who defended putting children in cages would stay in power by dint of military force, not the support of the legislature.
 In a fantasy, a kingdom that tortured and dismembered a crusading scribe would not find a friendly defender in a castle called the White House.
 In a fantasy, avenging the obvious moral decay in the leadership of a country would be the beginning of a hero’s journey, not at the mercy of a messy and uncertain mass election.

 The conventions of fantasy sometimes demand more of characters than this world currently does.
-And sometimes those strictures are just a reminder that rules do exist, and that we have the power to write to choose who writes them.
+And sometimes those strictures are just a reminder that rules do exist, and that we have the power to choose who writes them.